quadram-institute-bioscience/tatajuba/docs/tutorial.md

 above](#merging-all-variants-from-the-vcf-file).

-## Concatenating all variants from the VCF file
+## Concatenating all variants from the VCF files

 In this example we assume you want to have a summary of all variants across all samples (to get all possible mutational effects, for instance).